 Only ally yourself to 20% people and to the 20% of them that are powerful allies.

 80/20 arbitrage: move resources from 80% activities to 20% activities.
 Move 20% of people and money from 80% activities to 20% activities

 Innovate 20% activities.
 Steal 20% ideas from elsewhere.
 Other people, other products, other intellectual spheres, other countries, other industries.

 Work Less, Earn More and Enjoy More

 “Our objective is to do some quiet thinking, mine a few small pieces of precious insight and then cut, selectively, on a few objectives and a narrow front, decisively and impressively, to produce terrific results with as little energy and as few resources as possible.”

 It is difficult, and wasteful, to achieve something worthwhile without enjoying it.

 Real wealth, knowledge, happiness and virtue can be constantly increased.

-Non-linear thinking: nothing is inevitable, no undesirable state of affairs need endure
+Non-linear thinking: nothing is inevitable, so undesirable state of affairs need not endure

 - the balance of circumstances can be shifted either way by a minor action